connexcs/docs/docs/customer/class5.md

 + [**IVR**](https://docs.connexcs.com/creating-ivr/) presents callers with a menu and options for call routing.
 + [**Groups**](https://docs.connexcs.com/creating-group/) allows you to distribute inbound calls to a predefined team.
 + [**Voicemail**](https://docs.connexcs.com/class5/voicemail/) is managed under specific customers or in a bulk view under **Class5** > **Voicemail**.
 + **Phonebook** allows all users to receive the same list of numbers within the customer, essentially a company directory.
-This is also used in the [Web Phone](https://docs.connexcs.com/setup/integrations/webphone/) configuration.
+This used in the [Web Phone](https://docs.connexcs.com/setup/integrations/webphone/) configuration.
+Add names, numbers, and extensions for each entry.